Comparisons12 min read

 Hostgator Overview

-Hostgator has been around since 2002 and is now owned by Endurance International Group (EIG, rebranded as Newfold Digital).
-That corporate ownership matters more than people realize — it's partly why Hostgator's support quality has been so inconsistent over the years and why renewal prices can feel aggressive.
-That said, Hostgator still offers a genuinely broad feature set, solid beginner resources, and a familiar cPanel experience that millions of users already know.
-The 45-day money-back guarantee is also one of the longest in the industry, and that's worth something.
+Hostgator's been around since 2002 and is now owned by Endurance International Group (EIG, now Newfold Digital).
+That corporate ownership actually matters more than people realize — it explains why their support experience can feel inconsistent and why renewal pricing gets aggressive.
+Still, Hostgator delivers a broad feature set, solid learning resources for beginners, and a cPanel setup that millions of users already know.
+The 45-day money-back guarantee is also one of the longest around, which counts for something.

 Key Features

-- cPanel access — full cPanel on all shared plans, which is a huge deal if you're migrating from another host or already know your way around it
+• cPanel access — full cPanel on every shared plan, which is genuinely valuable if you're moving from another host or already comfortable navigating cPanel

-- Gator Website Builder — a drag-and-drop builder that's decent for total beginners (think: Wix-lite), included free on all plans
+• Gator Website Builder — a drag-and-drop builder that works fine for absolute beginners (think: Wix-lite), included free with all plans

-- One-click WordPress installs — via Softaculous, fast and painless
+• One-click WordPress installs — through Softaculous, straightforward and fast

-- Unmetered bandwidth and storage — on all shared plans, with the usual fair-use caveats buried in the ToS
+• Unmetered bandwidth and storage — across all shared plans, with the usual fine-print fair-use disclaimers

-- Email hosting — included with all shared plans, no separate product needed
+• Email hosting — bundled with all shared plans, no separate product needed

 Best For

-Beginners building their first website, small businesses that want everything under one roof, and users who specifically need cPanel or phone support.
+Beginners building their first site, small businesses wanting everything bundled together, and users who specifically need cPanel or can't live without phone support.

 Hostgator Pricing (2026)